CodeBarbarian/poshprofile/README.md

 Change the settings you want, and run Powershell.

-All modules are designed so they can be run separately as well.
+Modules are designed so they can be run separately as well (Most of them).

 ## Todo
 Will keep adding modules, packages and improve on the overall code.

-HELP
-  -> Create local helpfiles for all the modules and functions
+Structure overhaul time! - Doing some minor/major restructure of my powershell profile, more changes to come Will only use approved verbs as well. - Lots of changes

 NetworkingUtilities
   -> Port Scanner